Elson72/Telemedicine-Ai-Assistant/README.md

   The primary users will be patients seeking convenient and efficient healthcare solutions, as well as healthcare providers looking to improve patient engagement and streamline operations.

+  ### Workflows and Automations
+  This project implements an AI Conversational Assistant workflow using Voiceflow, integrating various automation tools to enhance user experience and streamline operations.

+  #### Workflow Components:
+  -**User Authentication**:
+  1. ***Sign-Up***: New users can register through the assistant, with their information automatically saved in a CRM powered by Airtable via Make.com automation.
+  2. ***Login***: Registered users log in using their email, validated through a one-time code sent to their inbox.
+User data is fetched from Airtable using Make.com integration.

+ -**Symptom Assessment**:
+Leverages GPT-4 to conduct a preliminary assessment of user symptoms through engineered prompts, providing personalized feedback based on user input.

+ -**Virtual Doctor Booking**:
+Users can schedule virtual consultations via Google Meet.
+Bookings are automated through Make.com and registered in the Airtable CRM for record-keeping and follow-up.

+ -**Test Booking**:
+The workflow includes an intent flow for booking medical tests.
+Users can view available tests fetched from Airtable, with each booking automatically logged into the CRM via Make.com automation.
+This workflow exemplifies an efficient, automated approach to user interaction and service delivery, enhancing the overall healthcare experience for users.